Little-known insights about sign language and Deaf culture.

 Hearing people have always challenged the ability, language, and even worth of Deaf people.
 Here are 10 debunked myths that hearing people have held about Deaf people for over 2,000 years.

 [For the purposes of this article, we’ll use a capital “D”when referring to the Deaf community or a Deaf person.]

 1) Deaf People Can’t Excel in Life Without Hearing

 All of the skepticism you’ll read about in this article ties back to the idea that you can’t excel in school, work, relationships, or everyday life without hearing.

-The deaf today have their own language, their own communities both online and offline, and according to deaf professor Flavia Fleischer, they have their own culture.
-A culture that offers them the tools they need to survive and flourish:
+The Deaf today have their own language, their own communities, and according to Deaf professor Flavia Fleischer, they have their own culture – a culture that offers them the tools they need to survive and flourish:

 While much Deaf progress has been made in recent centuries, let’s go back in time to Greek history.

 2) Deaf People are Senseless, Incapable of Reason, and a Burden to Society